Five big questions from the Russell Westbrook for John Wall trade

 Not a fire sale, but the day the Rockets traded Robert Covington to Portland for draft picks was the day it became obvious the Rockets front office was thinking about the long term and a potential rebuild.
 Trading Westbrook — even for Wall — is just another step down that road (as they added another pick).

-Houston is dealing, and there is strong interest around the league in PJ Tucker, and guys like Eric Gordon and Danuel House also could be trade targets.
-It’s possible they will get moved at the deadline.
+Houston is dealing, and there is strong interest around the league in PJ Tucker, plus guys like Eric Gordon and Danuel House also could be trade targets.
+Just about anyone wearing a Rockets’ jersey will be available at the deadline.

 Don’t sleep on the fact the Rockets picked up a first-round pick in this trade (protected, but it likely conveys as a first-rounder in 2024 or 2025).
 Houston sent out a lot of picks to trade for Westbrook, getting one back in this deal is a good pick up for the rebuild that is eventually coming.